 1. DEFINITION: These are “proof of time” meets.
 This means that all submitted entry times must be proven/verified by a specific point in time or the entry will be scratched.
 If an entry time is not pre-proven/verified the swimmer will be scratched from the event and the MS Office will notify the club’s entry chair via the email address stated on the entry file of the rejected entry.
 Once the entry is rejected, no proof of time will be accepted and the swimmer is out of the event.
 Refunds will not be issued for failure to supply a proof of time.

 2. ACCEPTABLE MEETS USED FOR PROOF: For State Meet qualifying proof of times, MS will accept all times from any USA Swimming Sanctioned, Observed or Approved Meet. .
-MS will also accept all times from meets Sanctioned by National Governing Bodies to include College, High School, Masters, YMCA and foreign meets approved by FINA, that are run on approved meet management software and within the qualifying period.

 3. CONTENTS OF SWIMS DATABASE: The SWIMS database maintained by USA Swimming contains results of all Sanctioned, Approved and Observed meets held in the USA and certain other International Meets.
 If the time is in SWIMS it may be viewed from the USA Swimming website by selecting Times & Teams > Times Search > Individual Times Search and running a search using the athlete name.

 4. PROVEN vs. UNPROVEN TIMES: Times in the SWIMS database are proven times and do not require any further proof.
 If a time does not apear in OME, it is NOT a proven time.
-If the OME user chooses to enter a custom time by using the Override Times entry function to enter the meet with an unproven time they must send a proof of time to the MS Office (see paragraph #5 below for acceptable proof of time criteria).
+If the OME user chooses to enter a custom time by using the Override Times entry function to enter the meet with an unproven time the athlete will be allowed to compete but will be subject to a $50 fine if they swim slower than the cut time, not the time entered.
+The find must be paid prior to the competing in their next scheduled event.
+Unpaid fines will be billed to the club the athlete represents and if unpaid after 60 days, until such time as the fine is paid, the club will barred from competing in any Michigan Swimming sanctioned, approved or observed meet.

-5 ACCEPTABLE PROOFS: Proof of time must be in accordance with the type of time entered (LCM, SCY or SCM).
-Acceptable proofs include printed meet results which clearly identify the meet host, the location of the meet and the date the meet was held (swim date must be on or after January 1, (prior year)) as well as the name of the event and the names, clubs and times of other swimmers in the event.
-The preferred proof is a locked backup of the meet results using any electronic meet management software approved by USA Swimming, Inc. Results files exported from Team Manager will work but are NOT preferred.
-Computer printed award labels, time cards signed by a meet referee and similar items are not acceptable for proof purposes.

-6. MEET ENTRY REPORTS: To simplify the process, coaches / entry chairs should also include a Meet Entry Report from Team Manager or Team Unify.
+5. MEET ENTRY REPORTS: To simplify the process, coaches / entry chairs should also include a Meet Entry Report from Team Manager or Team Unify.
 This report will include the names and dates of the meets where the swimmers achieved the entry times for this meet.
 Times from relay leadoffs and splits from individual events which are being submitted as entry times should be noted on this form or in the accompanying e-mail.
 See the ‘help’ section in the software being used for instructions on creating the Meet Entry Report with its associated proof of time.

-7. TIMELINE: Proofs should be mailed or e-mailed (not faxed) to the MS Office so that they will be received within 3 days after the initial entry deadline.
+6. TIMELINE: Proofs should be mailed or e-mailed (not faxed) to the MS Office so that they will be received within 3 days after the initial entry deadline.
 It is preferred that clubs collect these and send them in one batch.